 What About SineSpace?

+With Speedtree 8 coming to Unity, the next logical question is about SineSpace.
 We can expect to have Speedtree 8 support in the near future in SineSpace.
 Their development team is hard at work at what is the biggest update yet for both the Editor Pack (package of tools for content creators to use with the Unity Editor) and the client (the thing everybody uses to go in-world, play and explore in SineSpace).
 As that gets tested and tweaked and bugs get fixed, we should see that update get released anywhere from the next few weeks to the next few months.

 How Will It Work?